Jelloeater/pyfedi/ROADMAP.md

 ### Basic functionality

 - ✅ log in, register, reset password
-- ✅ browse and subscribe to communities
+- ✅ browse and join communities
 - ✅ post in local community
 - ✅ comment on posts in local community
 - ✅ vote
-- sort posts by hotness algo
+- ✅ sort posts by hotness algo
 - ✅ markdown
 - ✅ logging and debugging support